cmac1000/saga.udalf.world/saga/content/chapters/the-dig-site.md

 At the end of the northern passage, the party finds a recently-constructed winch system connected to a wooden platform, hanging over a deep cave, which extends vertically above them as well before disappearing into darkness.

 Taz talks to Plank, trying to get more information on Grisaille.
 Plank explains that she and Grisaille were both graduate students together in Waterdeep, 30 years ago.
-Dhe's a bit vague on the precise nature of their falling out, but considers her deeply dishonorable, and warns that she is not to be trusted.
+She's a bit vague on the precise nature of their falling out, but considers her deeply dishonorable, and warns that she is not to be trusted.